addr2data/aws-certification-prep/exercises/ex-003_BasicVpcConfig.rst

 Summary
 -------
 - We created a VPC.
-- We created a second Route Table.
+- We created a second Route Table and Tagged it 'public'
 - We created an Internet Gateway.
 - We attached the Internet Gateway to the VPC.
-- We created a Default Route that targeted the Internet Gateway in the second Route Table.
+- We created a Default Route that targeted the Internet Gateway in the 'public' Route Table.
-- We created two Subnets.
+- We created two Subnets and Tagged them 'public' and 'private', respectively.
-- We associated one of the Subnets with the second Route Table.
+- We associated the 'public' Subnet with the 'public' Route Table.
-- We created some Tags.

 Next steps
 ----------